- Places to Explore

 Mobile AppDownload Fodor's City Guide App for FREE!

-A Scenic Walk in Montmartre
+A Scenic Walking Tour of Montmartre

 One of the Paris's most charming walks begins at the Abbesses métro station (Line 12), which has one of only two remaining iron-and-glass Art Nouveau canopies designed by famed architect Hector Guimard.
 Explore the streets ringing Place des Abbesses, or begin the walk immediately by heading west along Rue des Abbesses.
 Turn right on Rue Tholozé and note the historic movie house, Studio 28, at No. 10.
 At the top of the street is the windmill Le Blute-fin, famously painted by Renoir.
 A right on Rue Lepic takes you past the only other windmill still standing, Le Radet.
 Take a left here onto Rue Girardon, to Place Dalida, marked with a voluptuous bust of the beloved French singer who popularized disco.
 (Yolanda Gigliotti, aka Dalida, lived until her death in 1987 at 11 bis, rue d'Orchampt, one of the city's narrowest streets, opposite Le Radet.)